Investor Summary

 |---|---|---|

-The fund seeks to invest in companies with sustainable competitive advantages, long-term structural growth drivers, attractive cash flow returns on invested capital, and management teams focused on creating long-term value when they trade at significant discounts to intrinsic value.
+The fund invests in high-quality businesses with sustainable competitive advantages, long-term structural growth drivers, and attractive cash flow returns when they trade at significant discounts to intrinsic value, using a highly selective private equity approach to public market investing.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |